 Reallocating Existing Space for Growth

-Building a new elementary school and improving current elementary schools enable us to reallocate space in existing buildings for better capacity distribution.
+Building a new elementary school and improving current elementary schools would enable us to reallocate space in existing buildings for better capacity distribution.

 The following questions will be on the April 3rd ballot.

 Base Plan – $28.5 Million